18kimn/yale-detour/src/locations/broadway.md

 through maintenance (e.g. rebuilding sidewalks) and the construction of new buildings.

-"Yale University Properties was established in 1996 as part of Yale’s Office of New Haven Affairs which institutionalized the University’s commitment to the city of New Haven." - description of Yale University Properties from the Office of New Haven Affairs
+> Yale University Properties was established in 1996 as part of Yale’s
+> Office of New Haven Affairs, which institutionalized the University’s
+> commitment to the city of New Haven.
+>
+> &mdash; <cite> description of Yale University Properties from the
+> Office of New Haven Affairs </cite>

 This approach excludes local businesses.
 National retailers can afford exorbitant rent, while small, locally owned stores cannot afford it.